We’re halfway through the year and here’s a follow-up to my Five Things I Learned In The First Month Of Freelancing blog back in Feb…

 *Irony.
 Don’t @ me.

-Speaking of help, I have a writer services consultancy thingy… Are you looking for feedback on your novel or screenplay?
-Maybe you just need a second opinion on that submission letter that you’re sending to agents?
+Are you looking for feedback on your novel or screenplay? sending to agents?
 I offer all kinds of services for writers at all stages in their careers.
-There are more details below and get in touch now for a free ten minute Skype consultation and a quote.
+There are more details here and get in touch now for a free ten minute Skype consultation and a quote.